 - a.
-Sponsors must accompany their guests at all times while they are fishing on Fort Benning. - b.
-Children less than 16 years of age are not required to purchase a Fort Benning Fishing Permit. - c.
+Sponsors must accompany their quests at all times while they are fishing on Fort Benning. - b.
+Children less than 16 years of age must obtain a Fort Benning Fishing Permit free of charge via iSportsman. - c.
 Children less than 12 years of age must be accompanied by a sponsor. - d.
 Russ Pond and Russ Pool are reserved for children's fishing only.
-Children 15 years of age and younger may fish in these areas.
+Children 15 years of age and younger may fish in these areas without a Post fishing permit.
 Sponsors may assist children in baiting their hook, casting, and removing fish from their line.
 Sponsors are not required to have a Fort Benning Fishing Permit or fishing license when accompanying children in these areas.
 Signs will be posted when the ponds are closed. - e.
 It is unlawful to park near a boat ramp in a manner which will impede others from either launching or retrieving their boat. - 7-2.
 Methods.
 Only hook and line may be used for fishing except as follows: - a.
 Trotlines may be used in the waters of the Chattahoochee River, Upatoi Creek and their tributaries.
 Trotline use in any other areas is prohibited.
 All trotlines must be marked with the owner's name, address and telephone number.
 Trotlines must be checked at least once every 24 hours. - b.
 Setline or jug fishing is prohibited except in the areas where trotlines are authorized. - c.
 State fish and game laws limit the number of trotlines. - d.
 Seining in streams or ponds is prohibited. - e.
 Use of fish traps, snatch hooks, or spears is prohibited and cannot be used on or around any of the ponds and streams on Fort Benning. - f.
 Individuals may gig for frogs with a gig that has at least three prongs.
 A state fishing license and a Fort Benning Fishing Permit are required to gig for frogs. - g.
 Bows and arrows may be used to take non-game fish in the same areas where trotlines are allowed. - h.
 Possession and use of minnows is not allowed in or around any named (managed) pond on the installation, with the exception of Kings Pond. - 7-3.
 Creel limits.
 Creel and size limits by species for all ponds on Fort Benning are shown in Table 7-1.
 State regulations apply in the Chattahoochee River and its tributaries. - 7-4.
 Seasons.
 All ponds on Fort Benning are open to fishing throughout the year, unless otherwise listed as closed on the Hunting and Fishing Information Sheets or "Pond Closed" signs are posted at the pond.
 Averetts, Victory, Snelling, Kings, Weems and Hedley's ponds are designated on those sheets.
 Streams are open to fishing dependent upon whether or not the training area(s) they lie in are listed as open or closed.
+Fishermen do not have to checkin through iSportsman to go fishing.